Madison Bumgarner: 2018

-On August 23, in a 3–1 win over the Mets, Bumgarner won his 109th career game, surpassing Lincecum for sole possession of third place in the San Francisco Era and the most wins by a pitcher under Bruce Bochy's managerial career.
-He registered a pinch-hit walk-off RBI single off of Rowan Wick on September 25, knocking in Gorkys Hernández from third base in the bottom of the twelfth inning to give the Giants a 5–4 win over the Padres.
-It was Bumgarner's first career walk-off hit and the first by a Giants pitcher in twenty-eight years.
-Don Robinson was the last Giants pitcher to do so in 1990.
+On September 25 at AT&T Park, in a 5–4 win over the San Diego Padres, Bumgarner registered his first career walk-off hit and run batted in.
+In the bottom of the twelfth inning and with the score tied at 4, Bumgarner pinch hit for Mark Melancon, batting eighth.
+Bumgarner hit a ground ball RBI single to left field off of pitcher Rowan Wick, knocking in Gorkys Hernández from third base.
+His walk-off hit and run batted in are the firsts by a Giants pitcher in twenty-eight years.
+Don Robinson was the last Giants pitcher to do so on July 31, 1990, also a walk-off RBI single.

 In 21 starts, Bumgarner had a 6–7 record, a 3.26 ERA, and 109 strikeouts in 129 2/3 innings pitched.
 On October 29, the Giants exercised Bumgarner's 2019 contract option worth $12 million.